jrmi/ricochetjs-starter/README.md

 npm install
 ```

 Create a `.env` file from the `.env.dist` file and customize it by adding your
-previously generated key with ricochet-js.
+previously generated key with Ricochet.js.

 then you can build the package by executing: